 Virginia Protects Oceans from Polystyrene Foam and Balloon Pollution

 U.S. Virginia Gov. Ralph Northam signed two bills into law to reduce plastic pollution across the state.
 The laws prohibit the use of polystyrene foam for food service containers, including takeout boxes and cups, and ban the intentional release of balloons into the environment.
 Both polystyrene foam and balloons contribute to the 33 billion pounds of plastic entering our oceans every year.
 A 2021 report by Virginia Clean Waterways found that balloons are among the deadliest and most common types of marine debris found on Virginia’s beaches.
-The governor’s action follows campaigning by Oceana and allies to stop plastic pollution at the source by urging government decisionmakers to pass policies that reduce the production and use of single-use plastics.
+The governor’s action follows campaigning by Oceana to stop plastic pollution at the source by urging local, state, and federal decisionmakers to pass policies that reduce the production and use of single-use plastics.